 Family reunion

-Family reunification is an influx of family members to a person already residing in Germany in order to reunite the family or maintain family unity.
-Family reunification is usually possible simultaneously or subsequently, even after the birth of a foreign child in Germany.
+Family reunification is an influx of family members to a person who is already in Germany in order to reunite the family or maintain the family unit.
+The latecomers receive their own residence permit.
+Family reunification is usually possible at the same time or at a later date, even after the birth of a foreign child in Germany.

 The way in which a family can be reunited in Germany depends on various factors.
 A visa for family reunification to third-country nationals is possible if the family member already living in Germany has a residence permit, has sufficient living space and their livelihood is secured.